 We empower retailers to conduct their on-demand retail business in a more efficient way.
 We help retailers improve sales per square foot and labor efficiency with on-demand delivery infrastructure and technology-based services and solutions.
-In 2019, JDDJ had more than 81,000 active stores that had orders completed during the period, representing an increase of 89% from about 43,000 active stores in 2017.
+For the nine months ended September 30, 2019, JDDJ had more than 68,000 active stores that had orders completed during the period.